andrew-a-hale/sieve/README.md

 ```

 ## Julia Iterations
-Julia is a JIT compiled language and benefits significantly from a warm-up run.
+Julia is a JIT compiled language and benefits significantly from a warm-up run when calculating smaller amounts of primes and has less benefit for more primes.

+## Julia Issue
+At 100,000,000 Julia is significantly faster comparatively.
+Unsure why this is the case.